 Life changes.
-We closed the door on our private surgery practice in Los Angeles County, so my husband could continue on his path as a surgeon for the U.S. Army.
-When we did so, I knew I wanted to focus on the aftermath of war.
-Hence, this blog has been three years, and two deployments in the making.
+When we closed the door on our private surgical practice in Los Angeles County, it was so my husband could start on a new path as a surgeon with the U.S. Army.
+We had worked with veterans from WWII and on.
+I knew my role as an Army wife would be to help the current generation as they came home from war.
+Hence, this blog has been five years, and two deployments in the making.

-War grips the body, tightens the muscles, and sends an unending profusion of related and non related thoughts through our minds.
-This manifestation in the body affects us in ways both physical and emotional.
-Sometimes the way people deal with it can be destructive, while others find safer alternatives that help soothe mind, body and spirit.
-Not every person who comes home develops PTSD, but everyone develops a sense of urgency to help those who do.
+War has a profound effect on body, mind, and spirit.
+Thoughts of war grip the body, tightens the muscles, and sends an unending profusion of related and non related thoughts through our minds.
+Every person deals with it differently: some are destructive, others aren’t.
+But it’s important that the public knows: not every person who comes home develops PTSD, but everyone develops a sense of urgency to help those who do.